TrackRunny/LinuxBoi-JDA-Rewrite/README.md

 <!-- Use this if you are on Windows -->
 ```

-* Congratulations, you now have a compiled jar located in `build/libs` directory for you to access.
+* Congratulations, you now have a compiled jar file located in `build/libs` directory for you to access.

 <!-- ENV'S HEADER -->
 ### ➤ Setting enviroment variables